How To Use Clonazepam For Alcohol Withdrawal

 Clonazepam for alcohol withdrawal

-As alcohol consumption increases over time, withdrawal symptoms can progress from mild to psychologically exhausting and even dangerous.
+As drinking increases over time, withdrawal symptoms can progress from mild to psychologically exhausting and even dangerous.
 Many people avoid discussing their true levels of alcohol consumption with their doctors.
-As a result, they do not find out about the proper use of benzodiazepines for alcohol withdrawal.
+As a result, they do not find out about the proper use of benzodiazepines for withdrawal.
 Binging, abstinence, and relapse can form a vicious cycle that continues for many years.

-It’s important to understand that alcohol withdrawal is not all in your head.
+It’s important to understand that withdrawal is not all in your head.
 Symptoms like rapid heart beat, panic attacks, or a profound sense of impending doom can get worse and lead to fatal seizures.
-Alcohol withdrawal symptoms become more severe with repeated episodes because of a phenomenon known as kindling.
+Withdrawal symptoms become more severe with repeated episodes because of a phenomenon known as kindling.

-In a medical detox environment, it’s common to receive benzodiazepines for alcohol withdrawal.
+In a medical detox environment, it’s common to receive benzodiazepines for withdrawal.
 A patient may be given an initial injection followed by 1-2 weeks of tapered oral doses that are carefully monitored.

 Clonazepam for alcohol withdrawal